NYC Ferry: Revival of ferries

 In early 2011, the New York City Economic Development Corporation (NYCEDC), and the NYC & Company water travel initiative NYHarborWay, worked with the New York City Department of Transportation (NYCDOT) to release a Comprehensive Citywide Ferry Study, in which it examined over 40 potential locations for a ferry system in New York City.
 The study was commissioned in order to examine transport alternatives for neighborhoods along New York City's shores.
 It also discussed the East River Ferry, which was set to enter service later that year.
 The study identified potential ferry routes to western Manhattan and Riverdale; eastern Manhattan, the South Bronx, and Co-op City; the northern Brooklyn and Queens shorelines; the South Shore of Staten Island; and southwestern Brooklyn, southern Brooklyn, and the Rockaways.

+East River and Rockaway ferries

 In June 2011, the NY Waterway-operated East River Ferry line started operations.
 The route was a 7-stop East River service that ran from Pier 11 to East 34th Street, making four intermediate stops in Brooklyn and one in Queens.
 The ferry, an alternative to the New York City Subway, cost $4 per one-way ticket (the subway at the time cost $2.25).
 It was instantly popular, with two to six times the number of passengers that the city predicted would ride the ferries.
 From June to November 2011, the ferry accommodated 2,862 riders on an average weekday, as opposed to a projection of 1,488 riders, and it had 4,500 riders on an average weekend, six times the city's projected ridership; in total, the ferry saw 350,000 riders in that period, over 250% of the initial ridership forecast of 134,000 riders.